A Wedding Priest on Call

 The Sacrament of Holy Baptism

-Fr Mike is based in San Antonio, Texas
+Fr Mike is based in South Central Texas

 According to the Roman Catholic Rite